 6.2 Conclusions for KI#2

+For the usage based NSAC issue under KI#2, it is concluded that no normative work is recommended in Rel-17.

 For the EAC issue under KI#2, it is concluded that no solution is required for the normative text.
 The following NOTE is recommended to be added for the EAC mode in the relevant specifications: